Minijump/Squirrel/README.md

 5. **Create a new Pull Request**

 ### To do
-* Use form instead of copying form content in modal
-* Create field component
 * Imp Field/Form/modal/... components
 * Use Form component for data sources settings
 * make right sidebar a js component (using dynamic form)